deadzg/knowledge-share/Java-Ecosystem/Java/java-basics.md

 - `try-with-resources`: The try-with-resources statement is a try statement that declares one or more resources.
 A resource is an object that must be closed after the program is finished with it.
 The try-with-resources statement ensures that each resource is closed at the end of the statement.
 Any object that implements java.lang.AutoCloseable, which includes all objects which implement java.io.Closeable, can be used as a resource.

+- `shallow copy`: New copy of the object is created but the object contained inside the main object points to the older reference.
+This means any change in the contaning object will change the cloned object.

 ## JDK, JRE, JVM: